Mayo Clinic Health System

 What is hepatitis C?

-Hepatitis C is a viral infection that targets the liver, leading to inflammation and scaring if untreated.
-Several hepatitis viruses exist, but hepatitis C is one of the most serious forms.
-Hepatitis A, B and C are different diseases.
+Hepatitis C is a viral infection that targets the liver, leading to inflammation and scarring if untreated.
+Of the several hepatitis viruses, hepatitis C is one of the most severe forms.
+Hepatitis A, hepatitis B, hepatitis C and hepatitis E are different diseases.

-Passed through contact with contaminated blood, hepatitis C often is contracted by sharing needles or snorting drugs.
-However, receiving a blood transfusion, clotting factor or organ transplant before 1992, getting piercings or tattoos in an unsterile environment, and having a history of incarceration, among other things, also are risks for contracting hepatitis C.
+Passed through contact with contaminated blood, hepatitis C is often contracted by sharing contaminated needles or snorting drugs.
+However, receiving a blood transfusion, clotting factor or organ transplant before 1992, getting piercings or tattoos in an unsterile environment, and having a history of incarceration also are risks for contracting hepatitis C.

 What are the symptoms of hepatitis C?

-Many people with hepatitis C don’t know they have the infection.
-Symptoms typically don’t appear until years later in the course of chronic infection.
+Many people with hepatitis C don't know they are infected.
+Symptoms typically don't appear until years later in the course of chronic infection.

 Signs of chronic infection include: